YveOne/Userscript-IkaTweaks/README.md

 - display missing/remaining resources
 - ... more modules/features may come later

-IkaTweaks is currently available in German and English.
+IkaTweaks is currently available in german, english and greek.
 If you want to help me localizing take a look at:
 [https://github.com/YveOne/Userscript-IkaTweaks/tree/master/languages](https://github.com/YveOne/Userscript-IkaTweaks/tree/master/languages)
 (Or just take a look at the bottom of the sourcecode)